• Skip to primary navigation

 Sugar: This, of course, makes the base of our simple syrup.

-Water: The other essential ingredients to make our simple sugar syrup.
+Water: The other essential ingredient to make our simple sugar syrup.

 Pistachios: Crushed pistachios are what’s used traditionally.
 But feel free to use any other nuts if you’re allergic to pistachios.